 Exhibit 10.5 Causal Control Chart for Impact of Hiring New Staff on Excessive Boarding

-Note: Imaging and hospital bed backup occur at same rate before and after the hiring.
+Note: Imaging and hospital bed backup occur at the same rate before and after the hiring.

 [END EXHIBIT]

 [H1] Application to Stock Market Prices

 Alemi and Coffin (2018) applied causal control charts to the analysis of stock market prices.
 They examined the impact of the 2016 election of Donald Trump on stock prices for Humana and other health insurance companies.
 Humana was one of the participants in Barack Obama’s healthcare reform.
 During the campaign, Trump had promised to repeal and replace the reforms.
 Therefore, his election should have led to changes in evaluation of the stock.
 Because stock prices are affected by a host of variables, we needed to remove the effect of other known causes (e.g., general change in economy or changes in the healthcare index funds).
 At the time, stock prices were rising, and attributing the rise to the election might have been an error.
 We used causal control charts to remove the effect of the known causes and examine the impact of the election in isolation.
 We defined known causes based on two index funds: one measuring general stock prices and the other measuring changes in healthcare stock prices.
 These two index funds measured the historical trend in stock prices.
 We balanced the data so the effects of these known causes were removed.
 Next, we examined the effect of the election on the prices of the stock of the insurance companies, including Humana.
 The analysis allowed these investigators to see the impact of Trump’s victory, independent of trends in general and healthcare-specific stock prices.